xiejw/tmp/metal/readme.md

 TODO: the metal shader version got started.
 It is developed under the `mps_obj` folder and not yet done.

+Some lessons:
+- MPS is a  high level framework.
+It is not easy to undersand nor customize.
+- This means libtorch is not a good fit.

 ### Benchmark PyTorch on macOS